abhishek-kumar-code/Redfish_Public/Specification.md

-#### Partial resource results

-A service shall not break responses for a single resource into multiple results.
-For details about the format of these responses, see [partial results](#next-link-property).

 #### Extended information

 Response objects may include extended information.
 For example, response objects may include information about properties that cannot be updated.
 To define this information, apply an annotation to a specific property of the JSON response or an entire JSON object.
 See [Extended property information](#extended-property-information).

 The value of the property is an array of [message objects](#message-object).

 ##### Registry file naming